IvanOfThings/Thingiverse-explorer-back/README.md

 ## Test It

-Run the Mocha unit tests
+Run the Mocha unit tests (At this time tests are not included because of the aim of the application)

 ```shell
 npm test